 Did you notice Nihari is a dish that has restaurants named after it?
 That means it’s kind of a big deal.

 Don’t be intimidated though.
 I sure was.
 That’s why it took me three years to even attempt it.
 But once I made it, I cursed myself for waiting so long.

 Here is what I would tell my former, nihari-noob self to help her take on this intimidating but actually quite painless endeavor.

 - Nihari is all about the spices.
 Get your hands on as many of them as you can; and if you leave some out, that’s okay too.
 It will still taste great.

-- Many people use the Nihari masala powder that you can find at most Indian/Pakistani stores to prepare this dish because (as mentioned in my first point) it demands so many spices.
+- Many people use the Nihari masala powder (affiliate link) that you can find at most Indian/Pakistani stores to prepare this dish because (as mentioned in my first point) it demands so many spices.
 Use too much of the powder (like the whole packet as the box suggests) and you’ll end up having Nihari that tastes a bit manufactured and a lot like your fellow Pakistani neighbor’s Nihari because they used the same powder.
 Use just a bit and it’ll give your dish an extra oomph and good color.
 If you choose not to use it, just adjust the rest of the spices listed.

 - Try to use good quality beef.
 The more marbled-looking it is, the better.
-You’re slow cooking it to infuse the meat with the spices while getting it as tender as possible.
+Using a slow cooker (affiliate link) will help infuse the meat with the spices while getting it as tender as possible.